rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 6 - While You Are Coding/README.md

 - **Don’t be a slave to history**.
 Don’t let existing code dictate future code.

 So next time something seems to work, but you don’t know why, **make sure** it isn’t just a coincidence.

+## Algorithm Speed
+Another kind of estimating that Pragmatic Programmers use almost daily: estimating the resources that algorithms use—time, processor, memory, and so on.

+The __O()__ notation is a mathematical way of dealing with approximations.

+O()-notation image here...

+**Test Your Estimates**

+### Best Isn’t Always Best
+You also need to be pragmatic about choosing appropriate algorithms—the fastest one is not always the best for the job.